11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 Your homepage is probably going to be about your brand and what you do.
 In this case, targeting the keyword “running shoes” doesn’t make sense as searchers are not looking for that when they visit your homepage.

-What you can do instead is target a keyword like “best running shoes” for your blog post or “buy running shoes” for your product page.
+Instead, you can target a keyword like “best running shoes” for your blog post or “buy running shoes” for your product page.
 This way, you’re able to match the keyword with the searcher’s intent and increase your chances of ranking in Google.

 Measure, Analyze, and Repeat